Andric0901/Fried-chicken-sandwich-tier-list/README.md

 # Current Tier List
 ![Tier List](https://github.com/Andric0901/Fried-chicken-sandwich-tier-list/blob/main/tierlist.png?raw=true)

+Click [here](https://github.com/Andric0901/Fried-chicken-sandwich-tier-list/blob/main/tierlist_with_year_tag.png?raw=true) to view alternate version of the tier list with year tags (year in which rank was reevaluated).

 # How to run
 If you want to play with this tierlist code (requires Python 3.12.3)...